arsoninstigator/arsoninstigator/README.md

 ## hello, i'm anne 👋♿
-my pronouns are she/her and i'm a non traditional desi high school senior (graduating in december '24).
+my pronouns are she/her and i'm a non traditional high school senior (graduating in december '24).

 🔭 currently working with:
 - figma